Skip to content

 In summary, here are some positive ways in which living in a rural area might affect mental health:

-Stronger sense of community: Rural communities tend to be tight-knit, as there are fewer people, but it can foster a stronger sense of community and social support, which can positively influence mental health.
+• Stronger sense of community: Rural communities tend to be tight-knit, as there are fewer people, which can foster a stronger sense of community and social support.
+This, in turn, can positively influence mental health.

 However, living in a rural community can also pose some challenges, such as:

-Social isolation: While rural communities can be close-knit, smaller towns may also be more isolated, leading to feelings of loneliness, especially for individuals who are not well-connected within the community.
-Lack of digital connectivity further isolates rural communities, making the challenges around keeping in touch with friends and family more difficult.
+• Social isolation: While rural communities can be close-knit, smaller towns may also be more isolated, leading to feelings of loneliness, especially for individuals who are not well-connected within the community.
+Lack of digital connectivity and dissatisfaction with public transport further isolates rural communities, making the challenges around keeping in touch with friends and family more difficult.

-The National Rural Mental Health Forum is a strong dedicated network of over 250 organisations from third, private and public sectors, with an outreach to over 500,000 people in rural Scotland.
+The National Rural and Islands Mental Health Forum is a strong, dedicated network of hundreds of organisations from third, private and public sectors, with an outreach to over 500,000 people in rural Scotland.

 Monthly seminars are hosted in partnership with guest speakers from organisations part of the network to speak about key topics and issues related to mental health and wellbeing in rural Scotland.